Solar eclipse of March 4, 1802

 A total solar eclipse occurred at the Moon's ascending node of orbit on Thursday, March 4, 1802, with a magnitude of 1.0428.
 A solar eclipse occurs when the Moon passes between Earth and the Sun, thereby totally or partly obscuring the image of the Sun for a viewer on Earth.
 A total solar eclipse occurs when the Moon's apparent diameter is larger than the Sun's, blocking all direct sunlight, turning day into darkness.
 Totality occurs in a narrow path across Earth's surface, with the partial solar eclipse visible over a surrounding region thousands of kilometres wide.
 Occurring about 1 day after perigee (on March 3, 1802, at 4:20 UTC), the Moon's apparent diameter was larger.

 The path of totality was visible from parts of modern-day Antarctica, Australia, and Vanuatu.
 A partial solar eclipse was also visible for parts of Antarctica, Australia, Indonesia, and Oceania.

+The eclipse was observed by Matthew Flinders aboard HMS Investigator as a 97% partial eclipse.